luna-enamorada/the-chat-cafe/README.md

 - Forums must have a title and description.
 ## Posts + Comments
 - Users can create posts within forums and contribute to discussions via comments.
-- All posts regardless will be displayed under the allposts page.
+- All posts regardless will be displayed under the 'All posts' page.

 # Installation
 ## For front-end open up a terminal